cse210-fa24-group14/cse210-fa24-group14/admin/cipipeline/cicd.md

 ## Conclusion

 The CI pipeline is evolving steadily with key features already in place to ensure high code quality, efficient testing, and thorough human review.
 As the pipeline grows, additional steps for code coverage, packaging, and documentation generation will be implemented to further enhance the development workflow.
-However, at this stage, deployment (CD) is not yet part of the pipeline since the app is being developed and tested locally without a server-based deployment process.